am-eskandari/comp2216-user-guide-project/docs/formatting-tables.md

     ![Insert Table](./imgs/Formatting%20Tables/table-button.png)

-5. In the **Create Table** dialog box that appears, ensure the correct data range is selected in the *Where is the data for your table?* field.
+5. Select the correct data range in the **Create Table** dialog box in the *Where is the data for your table?* field.

     ![Check Range](./imgs/Formatting%20Tables/check-range.png)